mmgen/mmgen-wallet/README.md

 ### Description

-MMGen is a Bitcoin cold-storage system implemented as a suite of Python command-line scripts that require only a bare minimum of system resources.
-The scripts work in tandem with the reference Bitcoin Core daemon (bitcoind) running on both an online and an offline computer to provide a robust solution for securely storing, tracking, sending and receiving Bitcoins.
-"Non-MMGen" addresses can be tracked and spent as well, creating an easy migration path from other wallets.
+MMGen is a Bitcoin cold-storage system implemented as a suite of Python command-line scripts requiring only a bare minimum of system resources.
+The scripts work in tandem with a reference Bitcoin Core daemon (bitcoind) running on both an online and an offline computer to provide a robust solution for securely storing, tracking, sending and receiving Bitcoins.
+To track address balances without exposing keys on the online computer, MMGen relies on Bitcoin Core's newly included watch-only address support.
+Ordinary Bitcoin addresses can also be tracked and spent, creating an easy migration path from other wallets.

-To track address balances, MMGen relies on Bitcoin Core's newly included support for watch-only addresses.
-Binary builds with this feature will become available with the next release of Bitcoin Core.
-In the meantime, users can download the Bitcoin source from the project's official repository on Github and compile it, a trivial task on Linux.
-Compilation instructions for Windows are also included, though Windows users may find it easier to wait for the binary from the upcoming release.

 MMGen is designed for reliability by having the reference Bitcoin Core daemon, rather than less-tested third-party software, do all the "heavy lifting" of